eoevangelista/eoevangelista/README.md

 ## Database Administrator | Data Engineer | Data Platform | MCSE | OCA

 ### IT professional, with more than 20 years of experience in data transformation with these distinctive features: independent, researcher, creative, calm, strategic and that learning quickly.
-Has great expertise in database especially in SQL Server technology.
+Has great expertise in database especially in SQL Server technology and Oracle.

 <br>
 <br>